Hellbovine

 OPERATING SYSTEM

-In previous years we had more choice between which Windows we wanted to use, but that has begun to rapidly diminish, and is slated to get much more restrictive in the future.
-As such, I only included popular presets for Windows 11 and 10 in this guide, since they make up almost 95% of all operating systems in use right now.
-Windows 7 is hanging on with less than 4%, and all others are less than 2% together.
+In previous years we had more choice between which Windows we wanted to use, but that choice has been diminished by Microsoft and other major developers over time.
+As such, only popular presets for Windows 11 and 10 are in this guide, since they make up almost 95% of all operating systems currently.
+Windows 7 is hanging on at 3% and all others are at 1% combined.

-Due to several huge changes recently, and in coming months, the older operating systems will continue to dramatically decline, until they no longer register on the charts, which will likely be around February of 2024.
-In other words, apart from some very niche scenarios, the only real options nowadays are Windows 11 or 10, and of those, Windows 10 is the most popular at 71% of users, and is also my personal recommendation, because Windows 11 is still evolving and needs more time to mature and stabilize.
+Due to several huge changes recently and in coming months, the older operating systems will continue to dramatically decline, until they no longer register on the charts by the end of the year 2024.
+In other words, apart from some very niche scenarios, the only real options for most people nowadays, including hardcore gamers, are Windows 11 or 10, with 10 being the most popular at 70% of users.

-A great piece of advice to know is that Windows 11 and 10 license keys are interchangeable, meaning if you have Windows 11 and do not like it, you could switch to Windows 10 and use the exact same key, or the other way around.
-The editions must match though, so you cannot swap Windows 11 Home for Windows 10 Pro, for example.
+Windows 10 and 11 licenses are interchangeable, meaning if a user has Windows 11 and does not like it, they could switch to Windows 10 and use the same license, or the other way around.
+The editions must match though, so you cannot swap editions, such as Home for Pro.

 Visit the Windows Market Statistics thread (link6) for more information.